IrdetoOSS/irdeto-ffmpeg/README.md

 - Patches in the wrapper of the libaom AV1 encoder
 - Patches in the wrapper of the libaom AV1 decoder
 - Patches in the wrapper of the SRT library (libsrt.c)
+- Patches in x265 encoder to support aarch64 optimizations for high bitdepth
 - Patches in h264 decoder to export necessary metadata from the decoder
 - Patches in h265 decoder to export necessary metadata from the decoder
 - Patches in MP4/MOV demux and remux